Ezra 2 – List of the Returning Exiles

 All the Nethinim and the children of Solomon’s servants were three hundred and ninety-two.

-b.
-All the Nethinim: These seem to be the descendants of the Gibeonites, who were made special servants of the Levites and the priests at the temple.
+a.
+All the Nethinim: These seem to be the descendants of the Gibeonites (Joshua 9), who were made special servants of the Levites and the priests at the temple.

 i.
-“These were those Gibeonites that, have saved their lives by a lie, were made drawers of water to the temple as a punishment… Their employment was to minister to the Levites.”
+“These were those Gibeonites that, having saved their lives by a lie, were made drawers of water to the temple as a punishment….
+Their employment was to minister to the Levites.”
 (Trapp)

 ii.
 “It seems likely that the more menial tasks fell to these men; and the presence of some foreign-looking names in the list may indicate that some of these groups came into Israel from David’s conquests, whether as immigrants or perhaps as prisoners of war.”
 (Kidner)